 FedEx has a list of products that it doesn’t allow including hemp plants, hemp oil, seed oil, and CBD derived from hemp, however some of its language around CBD oil is pretty vague.

 The CBD industry is rapidly expanding.
-In order to fully take advantage of the opportunity, it is important to have an effective and efficient system for CBD order fulfillment.
+In order to fully take advantage of the opportunity, it is important to have a partner providing CBD oil order fulfillment services that you can rely on.
 That is where ShipBuddies can help your CBD business scale and grow.

 To learn more, request a price quote today.